AmraniCh/ftp-filemanager/README.md

 ## Deployment

-1. Move project files to the production server folder (topically `public_html` folder).
+1. Move project files to the production server folder (tipically `public_html` folder).
 2. Install the application dependencies (install composer dependencies).
 3. Disable the debugging mode in `config/app.php`, and you ready to start.

 ## Development

-For development environment, you need to install npm dependencies (You need also to install composer dependencies) :
+For development environment, you need to install npm dependencies (You need also install composer dependencies):

 ```
 npm install